What Is Ischemic cardiomyopathy?

 How is Ischemic CM treated?

 Treatment of ischemic CM is aimed at treating coronary artery disease, improving cardiac function and reducing heart failure symptoms.
-Patients usually take several medications to treat CM.
-Doctors also recommend lifestyle changes to decrease symptoms and hospitalizations and improve quality of life.
+People usually take several medications to treat CM.
+Healthcare providers also recommend lifestyle changes to decrease symptoms and hospitalizations and improve quality of life.
 In addition, devices and surgery may be advised.

 Medications are used for two reasons: